 The Plan has to honor any DRO relating to your Plan benefit as long as it complies with the QDRO Guidelines of the Plan and applicable legal requirements.
 You may obtain a copy of the QDRO Guidelines online at PeopleLink (www.mmcpeoplelink.com).
-Click MMC 401(k) Plan via the Finances tab and from the right navigation bar, select MMC 401(k) Plan under Forms and Documents.
+If you are an active employee sign in to PeopleLink, click MMC 401(k) Plan via the Finances tab and from the right navigation bar, select MMC 401(k) Plan under Forms and Documents.
+Then click MMC 401(k) Savings & Investment Plan QDRO Guidelines.
+If you are a terminated employee, sign in to PeopleLink as a guest and select MMC 401(k) Plan under Forms and Documents.
 Then click MMC 401(k) Savings & Investment Plan QDRO Guidelines.
 A DRO must contain the following information to qualify as a QDRO acceptable under the Plan and ERISA.